 - Home Price: $407,058 median purchase price; $873 median monthly rent

 - Crime Rate: Safer than 94% of Boston neighborhoods

 Is safety at the top of your Boston neighborhood wish list?
 Look no further than West Roxbury, one of the safest Boston neighborhoods!
 Whether you’re wanting to rent or buy, West Roxbury has you covered with a number of affordable luxury apartments, as well as condos and ranch-style homes for purchase.
 Plus, Westie is one of the best neighborhoods in Boston for families because of its combination of outdoor recreation, excellent dining options, and top-rated schools like The William Ohrenberger School and Joyce Kilmer Upper School.

 Things to Do in West Roxbury

 Take the family on a relaxing stroll through Millennium Park, one of the best things to do in Boston with kids thanks to its walking trails, sports fields, and canoe launch.
 Learn some new moves at Out to Dance, a dance studio that offers a variety of classes like the West Coast Swing and Merengue for all ages.
 Drop the kids off for events like Creator Club or Kids Cooking with Miss Debbie at the West Roxbury Branch of the Boston Public Library.
 Knock out back-to-school shopping or just upgrade your family’s style at Dedham Mall.
 Enjoy a casual meal at Rox Diner where original dishes like Tahitian Stuffed French Toast, The Jackie O, and the Flatiron Benny will fill an empty stomach.
 Try traditional Lebanese cuisine, like Loubieh Lamb Stew or Pumpkin Kibbeh at Al Wadi.
 Dine on some of the best steak in Boston at an upscale American eatery that features cuts like Brandt Beef Aged Delmonico and buttery prime rib at Sofia.
 Or relax on the patio and order a seasonal draft and some Beer Battered Fish & Chips at one of Boston’s top gastropubs, Porter Cafe.

 Moving to Boston?
 With convenient storage facilities throughout the Boston metro, Extra Space Storage can help with your life transition.
-Find self storage near you!
+Find a storage facility near you!

 Neighborhood statistics from AreaVibes